woossi0/suite/docs/usermanual/source/install/windows/tomcat/tomcat.rst

 The Apache Tomcat application server is used to host the Boundless Server web applications.
 Tomcat itself is a Java application, and some care will be required to configure it appropriately for use.

 #.
-Download the :guilabel:`32-bit/64-bit Windows Service Installer` from the `Tomcat website <http://tomcat.apache.org/download-80.cgi>`_:
+Download the :guilabel:`32-bit/64-bit Windows Service Installer` from the `Tomcat website <https://tomcat.apache.org/download-90.cgi>`_:

    .. figure:: img/tomcat_download.png

       Tomcat Service Installer download

-   .. warning: Boundless Server requires Tomcat version 7 or above.
-It must support "Servlet Spec 3.0".
+   .. warning: If you are using Java 11, Boundless Server requires Tomcat version 9.
+Otherwise, it requires Tomcat version 8 or above.
+We recommend using Tomcat 9 in both cases.

 #.
 Run the Tomcat installer: